Radio

 • Drag a “BootstrapGrid, Label, TextArea, Radio, and Submit” control onto the canvas and arrange them as shown below.

-• Double-click the “Radio” control to configure the “Settings” properties.
-A pop-up window appears for configuration.
+• Double-click the “Radio” control to configure its “Settings” properties.
+A pop-up window will appear for configuration.
 Enter a name for the control.
-Enter the radio values in “value, key” format.
-The “key” is required to configure the conditional display (show or hide) of other Form fields.
+Input the radio values in “value, key” format.
+The “key” is necessary to set the conditional display (show or hide) of other form fields.
 Set the default radio value.
-Select the display type as horizontal or vertical.
-Select the “Required” checkbox for mandatory user input.
-Select the “Hide” checkbox to hide this widget during runtime.
-Select the “Read-Only” checkbox to view the list without making a selection.
+Choose the display type as horizontal or vertical.
+Check the “Required” box to make user input mandatory.
+Check the “Hide” box to hide this widget during runtime.
+Check the “Read-Only” box to view the list without making a selection.
 Click the Save button.

 • Double-click the “Radio” widget to configure the “Conditions” properties.
 Click the plus sign (+) to insert an empty row.
-Configure the display conditions here.
-Provide the control key value and map it to the required Form field to show under this condition.
-Otherwise, the selected Form field is hidden at runtime.
+Set up the display conditions here.
+Enter the control key value and map it to the required Form field to display it under this condition.
+Otherwise, the selected Form field remains hidden at runtime.
 The example below shows the label and text area Form fields at runtime when the user selects the “Yes” radio button value.
-Click the plus sign (+) to add more display conditions.
-The Form controls are displayed when the appropriate radio values are selected at runtime.
-Click the Save button.
+Click the plus sign (+) again to add more display conditions.
+The Form controls will appear when the appropriate radio values are chosen at runtime.
+Finally, click the Save button.

 • Double-click the “Radio” widget to configure the “Styling” properties.
 Select the checkbox to apply bold, italic, and underline styles to the label.
-Select the Foreground and Background colors from the drop-down list.
+Choose the Foreground and Background colors from the drop-down list.
 Select the font size from the drop-down list.
 Enter the CSS syntax for the styles.
-Select the classes to apply from the global drop-down list.
+Choose the classes to apply from the global drop-down list.
 Click the Save button.

 • Double-click the “Radio” widget to configure the “Globalize” properties.
-The application will alert you if there is nothing to globalize, as shown below.
-Otherwise, select a language from the drop-down list, then click the Translate button.
-Click the Save button.
+The application will notify you if there is nothing to globalize, as shown below.
+Otherwise, select a language from the drop-down list and then click the Translate button.
+Finally, click the Save button.

 • Save the Form definition.
 Select Actions > Create Form Instance.
-Generate a new Form Instance, then select the check box to edit it.
+Generate a new Form Instance, then check the box to edit it.

-• The Form is rendered to the user as shown below.
-The default radio value is “No”.
-The Form field remains hidden because the control field (or value) is not selected in this example.
+• The Form is displayed to the user as shown below.
+The default radio button value is “No”.
+The form field stays hidden because the control field (or value) is not selected in this example.

 • Select the “Yes” radio option.
-The Form fields are displayed based on the control field (or value) selected, as shown in the example below.
-Provide the user input and click the Submit button to complete the process.
+The Form fields appear based on the selected control field (or value), as shown in the example below.
+Enter the user input, then click the Submit button to complete the process.

 Definition Sample: